50 STEM Activities for Kids of All Ages and Interests

 25. Build a shade structure

-Teach students how shade is created by blocking the direct rays of the sun and how shade can be helpful to people and animals.
+Teach students how shade is created by blocking the direct rays of the sun, then show how shade can be helpful to people and animals.
 Provide students with pony beads that change color in the sun, then create a shade structure that will prevent the beads from changing color.
 If going outside isn’t possible, a flashlight can work well for this challenge.

 World Wildlife Fund